dicksont/array-etc/README.md

 ## Library Files

 ### lib/equals.js
-This defines a customizable array comparison method anchored at **Array.prototype.equals**.
+This defines a customizable comparison method for simple arrays anchored at **Array.prototype.equals**.
 This universal implementation does not use *JSON.stringify*, which is problematic for arrays containing functions.

 Comparison is as simple as:
 ```javascript